CivicActions/ssp-toolkit/docs/ssp.md

 ### MA-2: Controlled Maintenance

-> The organization:
->   a.
-Schedules, performs, documents, and reviews records of maintenance and repairs
-> on information system components in accordance with manufacturer or vendor specifications and/or organizational requirements;
->   b.
-Approves and monitors all maintenance activities, whether performed on site
-> or remotely and whether the equipment is serviced on site or removed to another location;
->   c.
-Requires that [Assignment: organization-defined personnel or roles] explicitly
-> approve the removal of the information system or system components from organizational facilities for off-site maintenance or repairs;
->   d.
-Sanitizes equipment to remove all information from associated media prior
-> to removal from organizational facilities for off-site maintenance or repairs;
->   e.
-Checks all potentially impacted security controls to verify that the controls
-> are still functioning properly following maintenance or repair actions; and
->   f.
-Includes [Assignment: organization-defined maintenance-related information]
-> in organizational maintenance records.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: controlled maintenance.